 What to Do When You Crave Something Sweet at Night

-If you are genuinely hungry, if dinner was light or a long time ago and your body wants food, then eat something.
+If you are genuinely hungry, then eat something.
 That is the honest answer.
-A drink is not a meal and will not fill you, so trying to fix real hunger with a cup will only leave you back in the kitchen ten minutes later.
-Have a proper snack and do not overthink it.
+A drink is not a meal and will not fill you, so trying to fix real hunger with a beverage will only leave you back in the kitchen ten minutes later.
+But most late-night cravings are not really hunger.
+You just want something sweet and warm to end the night with.

 - Pause before the kitchen.
 The craving usually walks you straight to the snack cupboard on autopilot.
 Just stop for one second and decide to make something warm first.
 That single pause is what breaks the automatic reach.